 Why Go to Melbourne

-Just through personal experience alone, I happen to prefer Melbourne.
+Just through my experiences alone, I happen to prefer Melbourne.
 I am the first to admit this is all based on simple personal experiences and if I’d gotten a job in Sydney and had met more people there, I may feel the reverse.

 Summertime in Melbourne

-It’s summertime in Melbourne and this city comes alive with moonlight movies in the park, outdoor concerts put on by the symphony, cricket matches, the Australian Open, and Melbournians just getting outdoors for the sake of getting outdoors.
+When I lived and worked in Melbourne, it was summertime and the city came alive with moonlight movies in the park, outdoor concerts put on by the symphony, cricket matches, the Australian Open, and Melbournians just getting outdoors for the sake of getting outdoors.

-I mentioned in an earlier entry how ethnically diverse this city is.
+I mentioned in an earlier entry how ethnically diverse the city is.
 Like most big cities, it’s a veritable melting pot of the world.
 And there is no day better to celebrate this than on Australia Day.
-Multiculturalism is the theme here and the live concert on Australia Day was a random mish-mash of local performers—Asian, Maori, Aboriginal, Spaniards, right down to the “robot man” known as—get this—the Sonic Manipulator, who is literally a well-known street performer here.
+Multiculturalism is the theme here and the live concert on Australia Day was a random mish-mash of local performers—Asian, Maori, Indigenous Australians, Spaniards, right down to the “robot man” known as—get this—the Sonic Manipulator, who is an iconic street performer here.
 Sounds like the next Arnold Schwarzenegger flick—today the California Governator, tomorrow the Sonic Manipulator.